mariastezhko/registration-kiosk/README.md

 `Registration Kiosk` is a simple Vue.js application that collects guest information for marketing purposes and sends data to a Request Bin url.

+Key features of `Registration Kiosk` include:

+- The kiosk attract loop that runs while customers are not using the kiosk
+- Easy way to change Request Bin URL

 ## Build Setup